Bay FC: Formation and expansion bid

 On September 27, 2023, Albertin Montoya was announced as the team's first head coach.
-On November 15, defender Alex Loera was revealed as the club's first ever signing, joining from KC Current for $175,000 in allocation money and protection from Bay FC in the 2024 Expansion Draft.
-Six days later, the club welcomed the 2021 Defender of the Year Caprice Dydasco as their second signing, the right back joining from Houston Dash.
+On November 15, defender Alex Loera was revealed as the club's first ever signing, joining from the Kansas City Current for $175,000 in allocation money and protection from Bay FC in the 2024 Expansion Draft.
+Six days later, the club welcomed the 2021 Defender of the Year Caprice Dydasco as their second signing, the right back joining from the Houston Dash.
 On December 13, 2023, the club announced their full coaching staff, with Angela Salem and Jason Goodson brought in as assistant coaches, and Diego Restrepo as head of goalkeeping.
-Head coach Montoya had worked with Salem during his interim head coaching stint with Washington Spirit in the 2022 NWSL season, and Restrepo had been head of goalkeeping at D.C.
+Head coach Montoya had worked with Salem during his interim head coaching stint with the Washington Spirit in the 2022 NWSL season, and Restrepo had been head of goalkeeping at D.C.
 United while Bay FC general manager Lucy Rushton served as GM of the club.

 On February 13, 2024, Bay FC signed Zambian forward Racheal Kundananji from Madrid CFF for $860,000, setting a new record for most expensive transfer in women's soccer history.
 The deal lasts until 2027, with an option to extend for another year.

+On December 4, 2025, the club announced former England women's under-23 team manager Emma Coates as the new head coach.
+She replaced Albertin Montoya who announced in September he would resign at the end of the season.
+Bay had finished second from bottom in the 2025 season.